 tan θ = vy = 17.1 m/s vx 30 m/s

 practice problem 2

-- determine the components of the projectile's initial velocity
+- Determine the horizontal component of the projectile's initial velocity.

 practice problem 3